 The answer for what’s the best fishing line is always the same: it depends.
 However, if you’re savvy enough to try your first baitcaster, then we recommend to spool it with braided fishing line.
-We beleive braid is the best line for a baitcaster.
-It’s uncommon and maybe even rare to find anything but braid on modern baitcasters.
-And for good reason.
-Braid is simply going to maximize the advantages of your baitcaster, ultimately helping you to land more fish.
+We believe braid is the best line for a baitcaster.
+It’s uncommon and maybe even rare to find anything but braid on modern baitcasters—and for good reason: braid is simply going to maximize the advantages of your baitcaster, ultimately helping you to land more fish.

 The Advantages of a Baitcaster

 The advantages of a baitcaster are significantly different than those of a spinning reel.
 Baitcasters cast further more accurately and offer superior gears for both power and speed.
-It’s essentially a small wench made for fishing rods.
-Check out our article on gear ratios to learn in-depth how this works and how to choose what’s right for you.
+It’s essentially a small winch made for fishing rods (this is where gear ratios come into play).
 While comfort and the right ergonomics comes down to personal preference, today’s baitcasters come in low-profile designs that are easy to handle and very versatile for their size.
 Nonetheless, if you want to maximize these advantages of power, speed, accuracy, and casting ability, then the fishing line you choose will make this happen.
 Again, we recommend braid for this.

 Why Braid is the Best Line for Baitcaster